Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 6.4.5 =
+* Security: CSRF fixed
+* Fix: new shortcode handling for consent area not working for some plugin shortcodes, split in two options: default, the old one, optionally the clientside version.

 = 6.4.4 =
 * Fix: catch not existing post_data if post structure is not following WordPress standards
 * Fix: exclude bricks builder from cookie blocker